 Getting Pesos from Cozumel ATMs: Safe, with Common Sense

 Don’t let all this worry you.
-Acquiring pesos is easier and safer than ever, as you can go to one of many, bank-backed ATMs in the downtown area to withdraw cash, simply using your home ATM card.
+Converting dollars to pesos is easier and safer than ever, as you can go to one of many, bank-backed ATMs in the downtown area to withdraw cash, simply using your home ATM card.

 Large and familiar bank names like HSBC, Santander, Banamex (part of Citibank) and others are part of interbank networks you already know, like Cirrus and Plus ATM consortiums.
 Just look for the familiar logos.

 Pro Cozumel Currency tip #1: As in any other town in the world, do not use the stand-alone, private and super sketchy looking ATMs you might find on random street corners.
 These are far more prone to scams of various kinds.
 Just avoid them.

 An added bonus with direct ATM withdrawals in Cozumel is that you usually get the best exchange rate possible because major bank-owned machines tend to dispense the amount that is close to current exchange rate, calculated in real-time.